hseeberger/akka-sse/README.md

 ## Usage – client-side

-In order to unmarshal server-sent events as `EventStream`, you have to bring the implicit `FromEntityUnmarshaller[EventStream]`` defined by the `EventStreamUnmarshalling` trait or object into scope:
+In order to unmarshal server-sent events as `Source[ServerSentEvent, Any]`, you have to bring the implicit `FromEntityUnmarshaller[Source[ServerSentEvent, Any]]` defined by the `EventStreamUnmarshalling` trait or object into scope:

 ``` scala